Mayo Clinic School of Graduate Medical Education at Mayo Clinic accepts highly qualified residents and fellows for its training programs.

-- Successful candidates must fulfill all applicable licensure eligibility requirements before starting a Mayo School of Graduate Medical Education residency or fellowship.
+- Successful candidates must fulfill all applicable licensure eligibility requirements before starting a Mayo Clinic School of Graduate Medical Education residency or fellowship.

-- A preadmission health review and current immunization record are required prior to starting a Mayo School of Graduate Medical Education program.
+- A preadmission health review and current immunization record are required prior to starting a Mayo Clinic School of Graduate Medical Education program.

 - Prospective residents and fellows must pass a criminal background check and drug screening.